top of page

 How to Detect a Slab Leak in Your Home

-Detecting a slab leak early can help prevent serious damage to your home’s foundation.
+Detecting a slab leak early can prevent serious damage to your home’s foundation.
 While some signs are easy to spot, others require closer attention.

-Here’s how to detect a slab leak or find a slab leak under your house:
+Here’s how to detect a slab leak:

-• Monitor your water bill for sudden, unexplained increases
+• Monitor your water bill for sudden, unexplained increases.

-• Listen for running water sounds when all fixtures are turned off
+• Listen for running water sounds when all fixtures are turned off.

-• Inspect walls and flooring for cracks or warping
+• Inspect walls and flooring for cracks or warping.

-• Watch for low water pressure throughout your home
+• Watch for low water pressure throughout your home.

 If you notice multiple signs, it’s best to call a professional plumber to inspect your home and confirm the issue.